Defence of democracy and neutrality

 "The little boys in the schoolclass I teach, will be the future soldiers defending Switzerland.
 Maybe you could find the time to visit our school so that you could be a model for them and they will aspire to become good Swiss soldiers from an early age on."

-The people in the village where the school was thought that the woman was crazy to write such a letter to the Commander in Chief of the Swiss Army during the perilous war.
+The people in the village where the school was thought that the woman was crazy to write such a letter to the Commander in Chief of the Swiss Army in the middle of such a perilous war.
 It wasn't said if she had just been a simple schoolteacher who didn't heed conventional submission to authority, or if she had been informed of the personal values and attitudes of the General for which he had been picked for the job of Commander in Chief of the Swiss Army during such difficult times.

 The General from the people